microsoft/mu_feature_ipmi/Readme.rst

     shell_environment.GetBuildVars().GetValue("FEATURE_IPMI_PATH", "")

-*Note: If using pytool extensions older then version 0.17.0 you will need to append the root path to the build variable string.*

 After this the package should be discoverable to can be used in the build like any other dependency.